 Does my Annual Allowance stay the same once I’ve started taking money from my pension?

-No, once you’ve started taking money out of your defined contribution pension, your Annual Allowance falls from £40,000 to £4,000 and becomes known as the Money Purchase Annual Allowance (MPAA).
+No, once you’ve started taking money out of your defined contribution pension, your Annual Allowance falls from £60,000 to £10,000 in the 2023/24 tax year and becomes known as the Money Purchase Annual Allowance (MPAA).
 However, if you take a 25% tax-free lump sum out of your pension but not any income, you can still hang onto your full Annual Allowance.

 Find out more about the MPAA in our article What is the Money Purchase Annual Allowance?

-Any amount over your Lifetime Allowance taken as a lump sum, for example, will be taxed at a rate of 55%, whereas if you make cash withdrawals or receive the money as pension payments, you’ll be taxed an additional 25% on top of any regular tax payable on your pension income.
+Under previous rules, any amount over your Lifetime Allowance taken as a lump sum, for example, was taxed at a rate of 55%, whereas if you make cash withdrawals or receive the money as pension payments, you’d be taxed an additional 25% on top of any regular tax payable on your pension income.
+However, the abolishment of the Lifetime Allowance means that incurring a tax charge won’t be a concern for those savers who may have breached this limit.